Free Shipping On Orders Over $49.00

 What is Delta 8?

 Delta-8-tetrahydrocannabinol (delta 8) is a cannabinoid that naturally occurs in the hemp plant.
-However, it’s only found in very small amounts, so it has to be made from CBD to be turned into products.
+However, it’s only found in very small amounts, so it’s typically made from CBD to be used in products.

-Delta 8 is popular among hemp users who want the head experience but don’t want something as strong as delta 9.
+Delta 8 is popular among people who want the euphoric and psychoactive experience but find delta 9 is too strong.

 What is Delta 9?

-Recreational cannabis use, which is illegal in many US states, is what made delta 9 popular.
-However, delta 9 is legal when derived from hemp and has many therapeutic benefits.
+While recreational cannabis – which is illegal in many states – is what made delta 9 popular, this cannabinoid is legal when derived from hemp.

 Hemp is simply cannabis that contains less than 0.3% THC by dry weight (likewise, hemp products are products with a THC concentration below 0.3%).
 Illegal cannabis contains over 0.3% THC, and is referred to as marijuana.